 Most Be applications have an interactive and graphical user interface.
 When they start up, they present themselves to the user on-screen in one or more windows.
 The windows display areas where the user can do something-there may be menus to open, buttons to click, text fields to type in, images to drag, and so on.
-Each user action on the keyboard or mouse is packaged as an interface message and reported to the application.
-The application responds to each message as it is received.
+Each user action on the keyboard or mouse is an interface event that's reported to the application and that the application responds to.
 At least part of the response is always a change in what the window displays-so that users can see the results of their work.